mhguo1/AD_STR/README.md

 Repository for code used in Guo et al. analysis of short tandem repeats in Alzheimer's disease.

+STR genotyping is performed using gangSTR v2.4.0 (available at https://github.com/gymreklab/GangSTR) and ExpansionHunter v5 (https://github.com/Illumina/ExpansionHunter).
+Both software programs were run on Amazon Web Services.
+The approximate run time using 4 Gb of RAM on AWS is 8 hours per sample for each software program.

+Custom code for processing STR genotype data was performed using R v3.6.3.

 Here is a summary of the code:
 A) STR genotyping
  1) ExpansionHunter genotyping (run_EH.sh)
  2) gangSTR genotying (run_gangSTR.sh)